openvinotoolkit/openvino/docs/articles_en/documentation/openvino_legacy_features/mo_ovc_transition.rst

                  mo --input_model MODEL_NAME --transform LowLatency2[use_const_initializer=False],Pruning,MakeStateful[param_res_names={'input_name':'output_name'}] --output_dir OUTPUT_DIR

             - Not available in OVC tool.
-Please check Python API.
+Switch to the **Python** tab.

 Cutting Off Parts of a Model
 ############################

 Performing surgery by cutting model inputs and outputs from a model is no longer available in the new conversion API.
 Instead, we recommend performing the cut in the original framework.
 Below are examples of model cutting of TensorFlow protobuf, TensorFlow SavedModel, and ONNX formats with the legacy conversion API, compared to achieving the same cut with tools provided by the Tensorflow and ONNX frameworks.
 For PyTorch, TensorFlow 2 Keras, and PaddlePaddle, we recommend changing the original model code to perform the model cut.

 Note: This guide does not cover the cutting a model by input port of an operation that MO tool provides using `input` and `output` options, for example, `--input 1:name_op`.

 ``PyTorch``
 ###########

 Model cut for PyTorch is not available in legacy API.

 When it is needed to remove a whole module from the model it is possible to replace such modules with `Identity`.
 Below is the example of removing `conv1` and `bn1` modules at the input and `fc` module at the output of the resnet50 model.